My Dream Act: A Play by Martha Razo and Cecilie Keenan

 4:30 PM to 5:30 PM

-This event, a part of the Citizenship, Public Service, and Common Good Symposium, is free and open to the public.
+This event, a part of the Citizenship, Public Service, and Common Good Symposium, was free and open to the public.
 For more information please contact HankCenter@luc.edu.

 My Dream Act, co-written by Martha Razo and Cecilie Keenan, is a unique piece of theater told in first person by a young woman - Martha Razo - who has lived all her life as an undocumented citizen of the United States since she crossed the Rio Grande river at the age of one with her parents.